 Ausgrid remains committed to the health, safety and wellbeing of our customers and the communities we work in, our staff and their families.
 We are continuing to monitor the COVID-19 situation and adjust our plans and arrangements as advised by the Australian Government.

-Like every business across Australia, we are responding to the outbreak of COVID-19 and want to share some of the actions we are taking, aligned with information from Australian and international health authorities.
+Like every business across Australia, we are responding to the outbreak of COVID-19 and want to share some of the actions we're taking, aligned with information from Australian and international health authorities.

-We know the pandemic has made things tough for many of our customers and that is why Ausgrid is working with other energy networks to help provide relief for customers that are unable to pay their bills due to the ongoing impacts of COVID-19.
+We know the pandemic has made things tough for many of our customers and that is why Ausgrid is continuing to work with other energy networks to help provide relief for customers that are unable to pay their bills due to the ongoing impacts of COVID-19.
 You can find out more about the assistance on offer here.